Davidvandijcke/frechesTest_replication/REPLICATION_CHECKLIST.md

 - [ ] Results are reproducible across multiple runs (set seed is used)

 ## Notes
-- Total runtime: ~4-6 hours depending on system
+- Total runtime: applications ~30 minutes depending on system
-- Simulations can be run in parallel (default) or serial mode
+- Simulations can be run in parallel (default and recommended) or serial mode
 - Some randomness is expected in bootstrap confidence intervals